marinednadude/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP.md

 inhibition_check: not applicable
 thermocycler: Applied Biosystems Veriti 96-well thermal cycler
 assay_name: ITS1_sterling
-assay_validation: The assay has been validated through mutli-step in-silico, in-vitro, and in-situ validations.
+assay_validation: The assay has been validated through multi-step in-silico, in-vitro, and in-situ validations.
 In addition to repeat analysis with alternate assays and intra/inter species tests.
 See BeBOP for citations.
 targetTaxonomicAssay: nternal transcribed spacer 1 (ITS1) gene sequencing using primers White ITS1 F and Pn-ITS1R
 targetTaxonomicScope: Pseudo-nitzschia spp. diatoms and other single-celled phytoplankton
 target_gene: ITS